10-days-till-xmas/RocketPatcher/README.md

 With the testing me and some other speedrunners have made so far, this completely removes any and all rocket clips, and trigger skips too, now that theres no way the player can teleport without cheats.

 ## Notes
-Please report to the [issues page](https://github.com/10-days-till-xmas/RocketPatcher/issues) if you find anywhere or any setup that allows for rocket clips, or if you find any bugs.
+Please report to the [issues page](https://github.com/10-days-till-xmas/RocketPatcher/issues) if you find anywhere or any setup that allows for rocket clips, or if you find any bugs.<br>
 Thanks to Debatable for sharing with me their findings and theories, and to anyone who playtests this mod.